Aligning Electrical Maintenance with NFPA 70B Expectations

 Case Study: The Importance of Regular Breaker Injection Testing

 One practical application of NFPA 70B is regular injection testing of circuit breakers.
 This involves simulating fault conditions to ensure breakers respond correctly by interrupting the current.
-This is especially important in high-demand electrical environments where the risk of overloads or short circuits is high.
+This maintenance is especially important in high-demand electrical environments where the risk of overloads or short circuits is high.

 A Smarter Approach to Electrical Maintenance